brikis98/yevgeniy-brikman-homepage/_posts/2017-10-04-the-cluetrain-manifesto.md

 "Markets are conversations."

-"In just a few more years, the current homogenized ‚Äúvoice‚Äù of business‚Äîthe sound of mission statements and brochures‚Äîwill seem as contrived and artificial as the language of the 18th-century French court."
+"In just a few more years, the current homogenized "voice" of business—the sound of mission statements and brochures—will seem as contrived and artificial as the language of the 18th-century French court."

 "The customers who once looked you in the eye while hefting your wares in the market were transformed into consumers.
-In the words of industry analyst Jerry Michalski, a consumer was no more than ‚Äúa gullet whose only purpose in life is to gulp products and crap cash.‚Äù Power swung so decisively to the supply side that ‚Äúmarket‚Äù became a verb: something you do to customers."
+In the words of industry analyst Jerry Michalski, a consumer was no more than "a gullet whose only purpose in life is to gulp products and crap cash."
+Power swung so decisively to the supply side that "market" became a verb: something you do to customers."

 "There is no demand for messages.
-The customer doesn‚Äôt want to hear from business, thank you very much.
-The message that gets broadcast to you, me, and the rest of the earth‚Äôs population has nothing to do with me in particular.
-It‚Äôs worse than noise.
-It‚Äôs an interruption.
-It‚Äôs the Anti-Conversation."
+The customer doesn't want to hear from business, thank you very much.
+The message that gets broadcast to you, me, and the rest of the earth's population has nothing to do with me in particular.
+It's worse than noise.
+It's an interruption.
+It's the Anti-Conversation."

 "We learn a lot about the voices we hear through their humor.
 Having a sense of humor tells us that you have some distance from yourself and the dreadful seriousness of your concerns.
-It is, in most cases, a prerequisite for personal authenticity‚Äîif you‚Äôre not laughing at yourself, are you really being honest about yourself?
-After all, you are‚Äîlike all of us‚Äîa ridiculous creature."
+It is, in most cases, a prerequisite for personal authenticity—if you're not laughing at yourself, are you really being honest about yourself?
+After all, you are—like all of us—a ridiculous creature."

 "A veterinarian using TechnoLatin might say that a dog serves as a platform for sniffing, is an open environment for fleas, and that it supports barking."